Addiction Recovery Counseling Services, LLC (“ARCS”) Student Handbook

-Welcome to the Addiction Recovery Counseling Services, LLC (“ARCS”) Student Handbook, for enrolled Students ( “Student(s)”).
+Welcome to the ARCS, LLC (“ARCS”) Student Handbook, for enrolled Students (“Student(s)”).
 Enrolled Students are responsible for understanding and complying with all obligations and requirements in this ARCS Student Handbook,

 PLEASE READ THIS STUDENT HANDBOOK CAREFULLY BEFORE ACCESSING, USING, RECEIVING AND/OR PARTICIPATING ON ARCS WEBSITES, ACCESSING CONTENT, CLASSES, SERVICES AND/OR ANY OTHER ARCS PROPRIETARY INFORMATION.